tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 Write accelerator is a disk capability for M-Series VMs on Premium SSD managed disks.
 Write accelerator improves the I/O latency of writes against Premium SSD disks.
 Write accelerator is optimized for volumes that contain the transaction log or redo logs of a DBMS, and shouldn't be used for data volumes.
 To learn more, see the [write accelerator](/azure/virtual-machines/how-to-enable-write-accelerator) article.

-### Performance plus (preview)
+### Performance plus

-Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Premium SSDs that are 513 GiB and larger.
-Enabling performance plus (preview) improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
+Enabling performance plus increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Premium SSDs that are 513 GiB and larger.
+Enabling performance plus improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
 There's no extra charge for enabling performance plus on a disk.
-To learn more about performance plus, see [Preview - Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).
+To learn more about performance plus, see [Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).

 ## Standard SSD